Mishaps & Misfortunes:

 I had moved on from the company but came to watch the premiere of their hugely anticipated new production of Swan Lake that was broadcasted live in different countries by Arte television.

 The male principal dancer was a very highly respected artist of absolute technical command.
-I have never seen him making a mistake, he seemed infallible.
+I have never seen him make a mistake, he seemed infallible.
 In his first solo on that opening night, doing a simple preparatory step, he too slipped and fell.

 Falls, trips and slips can have many different reasons: nervousness, getting entangled in costumes, a slippery floor, etc. The latter becomes apparent when several dancers fall in one evening.
 I remember a Don Quixote performance where people just kept dropping and after each act, we were counting the numbers.